 One way you can help your puppy get good sleep is by creating the right environment for him to nap.

 - Designate a place for your puppy to sleep.
 This might be a good time to start crate training.
 The right crate can serve as a private place for your pup to nap, as well as a secure spot for him to stay when you aren’t home.

 - Let family members know not to wake Puppy when he is asleep.
 Although all that cuteness is hard to resist, think long term.
 The sleep he receives as a puppy will help him develop into a happy, healthy adult dog.

 - Make sure he gets plenty of exercise.
 This means physical as well as mental stimulation.
 After activity, know that your puppy will typically sleep anywhere from 30 minutes to two hours.

-To help your puppy strike the right balance of sleep and awake time, consider creating a schedule that includes plenty of playtime, learning, and naptime during the day.
+To help your pet strike the right balance of sleep and awake time, consider sleep training your puppy by creating a schedule that includes plenty of playtime, learning, and naptime during the day.